 The Avon Early Learning Center at Roaring Brook School offers a developmentally appropriate curriculum that follows the Connecticut Early Learning and Development Standards (CT ELDS).
 The CT ELDS and the Connecticut State Department of Education Preschool Assessment Frameworks are utilized to provide your child with an educational experience that is appropriate to his/her stage of development.

-The Avon Early Learning Center at Roaring Brook School has begun the process to have our preschool become a nationally accredited early childhood program through the National Association for the Education of Young Children (NAEYC).
+The Avon Early Learning Center at Roaring Brook School is a nationally accredited early childhood program through the National Association for the Education of Young Children (NAEYC).
 The NAEYC accreditation system sets the standard for excellence for families, the early childhood education profession as well as the public, and offers support to programs to meet the standards (NAEYC, 2018).
-Further information regarding the NAEYC accreditation process can be found at https://www.naeyc.org/our-work/for-families
+Further information regarding the NAEYC accreditation process can be found at https://www.naeyc.org/

 AGE OF STUDENT ENTRANCE INTO THE AVON EARLY LEARNING CENTER AT ROARING BROOK SCHOOL

 All students must be 3 years old to enter the program.
 Students who are referred and determined eligible for special education prior to their third birthday may begin attending the program on their third birthday or the next closest school day.
 Peer students must be 3 years old on the first day of school to attend the program.
 Peer students who begin attending our program as a 3 year old students may attend our program for 2 years (3 year old year and 4 year old year)